PascalSMACCHIA/Udemy-AWS-Management/README.md

 ansible-playbook playbook.yml --ask-vault-pass
 </PRE>

-# Enable the services on hte VMs
+# Enable the services on the VMs

 It's necessary to provision 3 VMs, including 2 VMs with Mysql Database, Python and Flask and the last one HaProxy for the balancer.